Duals of Higher Vector Spaces: Preliminary: Higher groupoids and simplicial vector spaces

-Analogously, the higher levels of the mapping space encode increasingly higher homotopies.
-These can be composed across different mapping spaces according to the composition defined at each level $m$ by
+Analogously, the higher levels of the internal hom encode increasingly higher homotopies.
+These higher homotopies can be composed across different internal homs according to the composition defined at each level $m$ by

 where $diag$ is the diagonal inclusion.
 Note that for $m=1$, if $h$ is a homotopy between $f$ and $f'$ and $k$ is a homotopy between $g$ and $g'$, then $h \circ k$ is a homotopy between $g\circ f$ and $g'\circ f'$.
-It is straightforward to check that with this composition and the obvious identity element, $\SVect$ is an $\SVect$-category, in the sense of \cite[Def.
+It is straightforward to check that with this composition and the obvious identity element, $\SVect$ is an $\SVect$-category, i.e. a category enriched in $\SVect$, in the sense of \cite[Def.
 3.3.1]{Riehl2014}.
 In particular it is a simplicial category, i.e. a category enriched in $\SSet$, in the sense of \cite[\S 3.6]{Riehl2014}, \cite[\href{https://kerodon.net/tag/00JQ}{Tag 00JQ}]{kerodon}.

 We can now define the \textbf{homotopy category} $\hSVect$ as the category with objects simplicial vector spaces and with morphisms simplicial homotopy classes of simplicial linear maps.
-In other words, the hom spaces in $\hSVect$ are given by $\pi_0\IHom$, in the simplicial sense.
+In other words, the hom spaces in $\hSVect$ are given by $\pi_0\IHom$.
 For a general construction of this starting from a simplicial category see for example \cite[\href{https://kerodon.net/tag/00LW}{Tag 00LW}]{kerodon}.
-In this case the construction is simplified by the fact that all simplicial vector spaces (including mapping spaces) are Kan, so homotopy of maps is an equivalence relation which we denote by $\sim$.
+In this case, the construction is simplified by the fact that all simplicial vector spaces are Kan by Theorem \ref{thm:MooreHornFillers}, so homotopy of maps is an equivalence relation.
+We denote it by $\sim$.
 See for example \cite[Lemma I.6.1]{GoerssJardine2009}, \cite[\href{https://kerodon.net/tag/00HC}{Tag 00HC}]{kerodon} and \cite[\href{https://kerodon.net/tag/00M0}{Tag 00M0}]{kerodon} for more details.
-By definition, an isomorphism in the homotopy category is precisely a \textbf{homotopy equivalence}, that is a pair of maps $f: \huaV \to \huaW$ and $g: \huaW \to \huaV$ such that $fg \sim id_{\huaW}$ and $gf \sim id_{\huaV}$.
-In this case we write $\huaV \simeq \huaW$.
+An isomorphism in the homotopy category is precisely a \textbf{homotopy equivalence}.
+That is, a pair of maps $f: \huaV \to \huaW$ and $g: \huaW \to \huaV$ such that $fg \sim id_{\huaW}$ and $gf \sim id_{\huaV}$.
+In this case, we write $\huaV \simeq \huaW$.
 The tensor product also descends in a straightforward way to the homotopy category.

-Going back to the mapping space $\IHom$, this is right adjoint to the respective monoidal product, in the non-enriched sense.
-This can be seen simply by writing the adjunction for simplicial sets as in \cite[Prop.
-I.5.1]{GoerssJardine2009} and noticing that all the natural maps involved are linear so it can be applied to $\SVect$ with barely any modifications.
-Hence $\SVect$ is closed symmetric monoidal.
-By the discussion in \cite[Remark 3.3.9, \S 3.7]{Riehl2014}, the tensor-hom adjunction can be upgraded to an $\SVect$ adjunction, which we write in the following proposition.

 \begin{proposition}[Enriched tensor-hom adjunction for $\SVect$] For any $\huaU, \huaV, \huaW$ in $\SVect$, there are natural isomorphisms of simplicial vector spaces